Developer-26/FilmFlare-Android-Movie-Application/README.md

 🎬 FilmFlare – Android Movie Discovery App
-FilmFlare is a sleek and intuitive Android application that lets users browse movies by category, view in-depth details (descriptions, ratings, cast), and explore nearby cinemas within a 20km radius using Google Maps.
+FilmFlare is a sleek and intuitive Android application that lets users browse movies by category, view in-depth details (descriptions, ratings, cast), and explore nearby cinemas within a 20km radius using Google Maps, Forget Password functionality.
 Packed with personalization features like dark mode and language toggling, FilmFlare delivers a tailored movie-discovery experience.

 📱 Features